Harvey for Word: How to Use

 Harvey will suggest prompts based on your document to help you get started, or you can dive into a workflow or playbook from the bottom navigation bar.

-- Type your query in the composer in the right sidebar, (e.g., "What are the risks with this clause?”) or, choose an existing prompt from the Prompt Library as shown in the image below.
+- Type your query in the prompt text box (e.g., "What are the risks with this clause?”) or, choose a suggested prompt.

-- (Optional) Click the Magic Prompt to enhance your query so that results are more accurate and relevant.
+- [Optional] Click Improve prompt to enhance your query so that results are more accurate and relevant.

-- Select Ask mode, then click the arrow to run your query.
+- Click the arrow to run your query.

-In Edit mode, you can make changes to your Word document through Harvey's suggestions and edits.
+In Assistant you can make changes to your Word document through Harvey's suggestions and edits.
 Redline your document, either over specific text or over the full document.
 Then give Harvey natural language instructions (e.g., “Make this more in line with the uploaded precedent terms.”).

 Follow the steps below to get started.